Borderline Personality Disorder (BPD) and Co-Occurring Alcoholism

 Becoming addicted to alcohol cements this vicious cycle into place.
 Drinking offers some relief, briefly, but ultimately makes everything worse.
 And yet, you can’t stop.
 You feel shame about being addicted and out of control in yet one more area of your life, when all you really want is to feel in control – of your feelings and your actions.

-Getting help for BPD and alcoholism can be difficult.
+Getting help for BPD and co-occuring alcoholism can be difficult.
 Maybe you’ve tried just stopping drinking and going to meetings, but in meetings you feel vulnerable and exposed.
 It’s easy to get overwhelmed and end up making a scene, either crying or flying into a rage in meetings, especially when people in recovery don’t understand you, or act like you should just calm down.
 It can be really hard to go back and try again.
 In therapy, it can be hard to open up about how much you’re drinking, and way too easy to end up feeling judged.